jrsaller/spotiterm/README.md

 # Spotiterm

 Spotiterm is a Golang project designed to enhance your terminal experience with Spotify integration.
-This tool allows you to control Spotify playback, search for tracks, and manage your playlists directly from the command line.
+This tool allows you to control Spotify playback from the command line.

 ## Features